Sale Registration Services in Dubai

 Sunday: Closed

-Issued by the property developer in freehold areas, either through the developer’s own system or, where applicable, via the Dubai REST App.
+The e-NOC is issued by the property developer in freehold areas, either through the developer’s own system or via the Dubai REST App.

 Identification Documents

-Emirates ID for UAE residents or a valid passport for non-residents; required for both seller and buyer.
+Emirates ID for UAE residents or a valid passport for non-residents is required for both the buyer and the seller.

 Power of Attorney